donkevlar/BookSailor/readme.md

-A simple web rpa bot that allows you to look up and download books from websites.
+A web RPA discord bot that allows you to look up and download books from websites.